Azure/azure-iot-sdk-node/digitaltwins/device/devdoc/digital_twin_client.md

 **SRS_NODE_DIGITAL_TWIN_DEVICE_06_012: [** For each property in an component with type `Command`, a device method will be enabled with a name of the form '$iotin:' followed by the component name followed by '*' followed by the property name. **]**

 ### report
+(Asynchronous) Used to 'report' information on properties of a component, for example osName, manufacturedDate, etc.

 **SRS_NODE_DIGITAL_TWIN_DEVICE_41_013: [** Will invoke the `callback` on success if provided **]** **SRS_NODE_DIGITAL_TWIN_DEVICE_41_014: [** Will invoke the `callback` on failure with an error **]**